An A to Z

 Full details can be found at: www.hpstrust.co.uk

 Accent Catering lead and manage the school's food provision for students.
 They describe themselves as '... a talented bunch who share an enthusiasm for providing the highest possible standards in contract catering.
 We pay close attention to detail in every aspect of our operation: whether it’s sourcing the freshest ingredients, recruiting and training the best Chefs, or implementing transparent accounting systems, we aim to deliver outstanding food as part of the most complete food service within our industry'.
 By working alongside Michelin starred Chef Graham Garratt, they develop innovative, seasonal menus carefully prepared by a team of motivated and inspired chefs.
+Menu rotate on a three weekly basis; for further information please see the links below.

 The school encourages students to live healthy lifestyles, not least through the type of food products available from the school canteen.
 We do not permit students to eat crisps or consume fizzy drinks.
 In accordance with our secular ethos daily dishes comply with no particular religious diet, though both Halal and non-Halal meat dishes are served.
 When our healthy menus are combined with our students' sterling work for Sport Relief, parents will appreciate that our focus is very much on health and fitness.